 What to See and Do in Rockaway Beach:

-- Hike 0.5 miles to see the Rockaway Big Tree, a Western red cedar that towers 154 feet overhead and is almost 50 feet in diameter!
-While the tree itself is interesting, the boardwalk to reach it goes over a coastal bog, thick with skunk cabbage and salmonberry- definitely a departure from most of the trails in the area!
+While the tree itself is interesting, the boardwalk to reach it also traverses over a coastal bog, thick with skunk cabbage and salmonberry—definitely a departure from most of the trails in the area!

-- Are you a train nerd (I know you’re out there- my dad is definitely in the “train nerd” camp!)?
 Take a scenic ride in a train, pulled by a historic locomotive, from Rockaway Beach to the tiny fishing town of Garibaldi, with stunning views of the Tillamook Bay and the coastline the entire way.

 Where to Eat and Drink in Rockaway Beach:

-- Open for breakfast, lunch, and dinner, Offshore Grill and Coffee House dishes out elevated classics, like burgers, sandwiches, and salads.
+• Open for breakfast, lunch, and dinner, Offshore Grill and Coffee House dishes out elevated classics, like burgers, sandwiches, and salads.

-- If you’re looking for a bang-for-your-buck meal (which, frankly, can be hard to find along the pricy coastline), New Taste of India provides comically huge portions of flavorful Indian dishes.
+• If you’re looking for a bang-for-your-buck meal (which, frankly, can be hard to find along the pricy coastline), New Taste of India provides comically huge portions of flavorful Indian dishes.

-Where to Stay in Rockaway Beach:
+Where to Stay in Rockaway Beach

 6. Tillamook